Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
+* Added: Moderators can now ban users
+* Added: Its now possible to ban users from their profile
 * Fixed: Performance issues in forums which consist of many topics
 * Fixed: Broken links in posts pointing to other forum topics
 * Fixed: Wrong default values for dates in database